Prompt Programming for Cultural Bias and Alignment of Large Language Models: Conclusion

 \subsection{Culture prompt programming with DSPy}

 We use \emph{DSPy} for prompt programming because it provides a way to treat cultural conditioning as an optimization problem: instead of committing to a single hand-written persona template, we allow the culture-conditioning instruction to be automatically tuned to reduce country-level cultural distance \cite{khattab2023dspy}.
 Concretely, we parameterize the culture-conditioning instruction by a discrete prompt parameter $\theta$ (a text instruction) that is inserted upstream of the fixed IVS question block; for a given $(m,c,\theta)$, the resulting program elicits the ten IVS responses under the same response-format constraints used throughout and projects them into the IVS space to obtain $\boldsymbol{\mu}_{m,c}(\theta)\in\mathbb{R}^2$ (Sections~\ref{sec:model_projection}--\ref{sec:distance_regimes}) \cite{pgae346}.
 We train the compiler to reduce misalignment by directly optimizing country-level cultural distance to IVS benchmarks.
 Let $\boldsymbol{\nu}^{\text{IVS}}_{c}\in\mathbb{R}^{2}$ be the IVS benchmark coordinate for country/territory $c$, and let $\boldsymbol{\mu}_{m,c}(\theta)\in\mathbb{R}^{2}$ denote the persona-variant-averaged coordinate produced by the target model $m$ under the \emph{DSPy}-compiled prompt instruction $\theta$.
 We define the per-country objective

 so that maximizing $\text{score}$ is equivalent to minimizing cultural distance.
-In summary, our objective to tune the prompt is by minimizing the cultural distance described above in Section \ref{sec:distance_regimes}. \emph{DSPy} compilation selects $\theta$ to minimize mean distance over a training set of countries/territories $\mathcal{C}_{\text{train}}$:
+In summary, our objective in tuning the prompt is to minimize the cultural distance defined in Section~\ref{sec:distance_regimes}. \emph{DSPy} compilation selects $\theta$ by maximizing the negative mean distance, equivalently minimizing mean cultural distance, over a training set of countries/territories $\mathcal{C}_{\text{train}}$: